 - 1. Safeguarding definition

-- 2. Legislation & supporting documents and guidance
+- 2. Legislation & supporting documents and guidance new additions or changes

 - 3. Related policies

 - 4. Aims and purpose

-- 5. Roles and responsibilities
+- 5. Roles and responsibilities new additions or changes

 - 6. Confidentiality and information sharing

 - 7. Communication with parents

 - 8. Advice on what to do if a child discloses

 - 9. Recording and reporting procedures

 - 10. Child protection procedures-vulnerable children, Early Help Assessment, Children in Need and Child Protection

 - 11. Voice of the child

 - 12. Record keeping

 - 13. Looked after children and previously looked after children, designated teacher, virtual school liaison

 - 14. Care leavers

-- 15. Children with special needs and disabilities
+- 15. Children with special needs and disabilities or physical health issues new additions or changes

-- 16. Staff safeguarding training, including induction
+- 16. Staff safeguarding training, including induction new additions or changes

 - 17. Safer working practices

-- 18. Safer recruitment
+- 18. Safer recruitment new additions or changes

-- 19. Management of allegations
+- 19. Management of allegations new additions or changes 19a.
+Low Level Concerns

 - 20. Whistleblowing

-- 21. Curriculum and e-safety
+- 21. Curriculum and e-safety new additions or changes

 - 22. Contextual safeguarding

 - 23. Types and signs of abuse

 - 24. Mental Health

 - 25. Children missing education

 - 26. Private fostering

-- 27. Sexting/Youth produced digital imagery
+- 27. Consensual and non-consensual sharing of nude or semi-nude images and or videos new additions or changes

-- 28. Child sexual exploitation
+- 28. Child sexual exploitation new additions of changes

 - 29. Honour-based Abuse

 - 30. Female genital mutilation

 - 31. Forced marriage

 - 32. Breast ironing

 - 33. Up-skirting

 - 34. Serious violence

 - 35. Prevent

-- 36. Peer on peer abuse
+- 36. Peer on peer abuse new additions or changes

-- 37. Sexual violence and sexual harassment
+- 37. Child on child sexual violence and sexual harassment new additional or changes

 - 38. Child criminal exploitation and county lines

 - 39. Children in the court system

 - 40. Children with family members in prison

-- 41. Domestic abuse
+- 41. Domestic abuse new additions or changes

 - 42. Homelessness

-- 43. Monitoring policy and procedures